 The Trade and Cooperation Agreement regulate situations that occur from 1 January 2021.
 As the Withdrawal Agreement is also still in force, in certain situations, this means that there will be different regulations governing social security when a Swedish citizen moves between Sweden and the United Kingdom for residence, work or studies.
 Which agreement that constitutes the applicable legislation depends on the time when the movement between the countries has taken place.
 Please contact the Swedish Pensions Agency to find out what applies to you.

 Are payments from the Swedish Pensions Agency affected by Brexit?

 Payments from the Swedish Pensions Agency at the end of the transition period on December 31, 2020, are not affected due to Brexit, but may, just like before, be affected for other reasons.
 Your income-based pension, the pension you earned through work, will not be affected by Brexit.

 Temporary regulations that give the right to the payment of a Guarantee pension to people living in another EEA country, Switzerland and the United Kingdom expire in September 2022.
 If you are entitled to a Guarantee pension in September 2022, you will continue to receive payments up to and including December 2022

 If you reside outside Sweden and apply for a Guarantee pension, no new Guarantee pensions will be approved from 1 October 2022.This does not apply to those born in 1937 or earlier.
 Nor does it affect Guarantee pension for widow’s pensions.

 Is my occupational pension affected by Brexit?

-If you do not apply for (and are granted) residence status, this may affect your entitlement to residence-based benefits.
-For example, it may affect your guarantee pension, housing supplement and financial support for the elderly.
+If you have not applied for, or were not granted residence status, this may affect your right to residence-based benefits.
+This applies, for example, to guarantee pension, housing supplement and financial support for the elderly.

-The Swedish Government and the Government Offices of Sweden are working on the Brexit process and are negotiating a new relationship between the EU and the United Kingdom.
+The Government and the Government Office were responsible for Sweden's part in the Brexit process and negotiated the agreements that regulate the new relationship between the EU and United Kingdom.